adamhsparks/Epicrop.jl/README.md

 ## Using Epicrop.jl

 Epicrop.jl is a package that can be used to simulate disease epidemics.
-It provides a single function, `run_hlip_model`, which takes the following arguments and returns a DataFrame of the results:
+It provides a single function, `hlipmodel`, which takes the following arguments and returns a DataFrame of the results:

 - `wth` a data frame of weather on a daily time-step containing data with the following field names.
   | Field | value |